Authored by Dale Nickey:

 Chapin’s tragic end proves the axiom, “only the good die young”.
 The world would be a far different place if all pop stars had the same social conscience as Harry Chapin.
 Chapin star ascended with his epic urban fable, “Taxi”.
 But, it was the mawkish story song “Cat’s In the Cradle” that went number one and helped to underwrite a myriad of philanthropic endeavors that became Chapin’s legacy.
 He started out as a patron of the arts in his beloved Long Island, but soon expanded his efforts to battle hunger in America and the world.
 Towards the end of his life, it almost seemed that his music career only existed to facilitate his philanthropic efforts.
 Supporting musicians bristled at Chapin’s insistence of donating a third of his concert receipts to charity.
 Indeed, he left it all on the playing field.
 After his tragic and premature death in 1981, there were few liquid assets to sustain the dozens of charities and foundations he was supporting.
 The Harry Chapin Foundation was created posthumously to continue the work he started in life.

 Pete Seeger was such a firebrand, he actually got up in Woody Guthrie’s grill for sitting on his ass and smoking cigs.
 Seeger became a member of early American folk royalty as the guiding force of The Weavers.
 They became an A-list music institution but fell out of favor when Seeger couldn’t keep his leftward leanings to himself.
 At the height of The Weavers’ success he was called into The McCarthy Hearings to rat out his friends and admit his communist ties.
 He was the only major entertainment figure with the balls to tell the committee to mind its own business.
 He was blacklisted as a result, and his absence was conspicuous during folk music’s television heyday in the early sixties.
 Seeger became a fixture on the front lines at the start of the civil rights and environmental movements.
 Mounted a super-human campaign to rescue the Hudson River from the ravages of pollution.
-Seeger stayed the course and kept a busy schedule of musical activism until his death this year at age 94.
+Seeger stayed the course and kept a busy schedule of musical activism until his death at age 94.
 A true American hero.